 Intermittently Closed and Open Lakes and Lagoons (or ICOLLs for short) are a common ecosystem near many coastal towns.
 But despite being on many people’s back doorstep, local communities often misunderstand them.
 This makes managing these systems tricky, especially when what the environment needs isn’t what the community wants.

-Stories from Above is about learning more from the awesome drone image collections that users have uploaded to GeoNadir.
+Stories from Above is about learning more from the awesome drone datasets that users have uploaded to GeoNadir.
 Often, that means talking about the cool and innovative ways that drones are helping collect data and solve environmental problems.
 But equally important is the way that some of this incredible drone imagery can spark discussions about environmental issues.
 Especially those that don’t always get a lot of attention, like ICOLLs.

 So, let’s talk about ICOLLs.
 The processes that form them, where the conflict with communities comes from, and why it’s so important to manage them properly.